Morning-Train/wp-enqueue/README.md

 ```

 You may also get the url by calling `Enqueue::getRootUrl()`

 ```php
 // Getting the root URL
 $rootUrl = \Morningtrain\WP\Enqueue\Enqueue::getRootUrl();
 ```

 ### Adding a MixManifest file

+If you are using [Laravel Mix](https://laravel-mix.com/) then you can add the generated `mix-manifest.json` file.
+By
+doing this all enqueued assets will automatically use the hashed sources.

+This is an easy and convenient way to clear client cached assets without worry.

 ```php
 // Adding the manifest file